benspaul/referer/README.md

 # referer
-Data science exercise - analyzing a/b results with moderator variables
+A data science exercise to analyze A/B test results with moderator variables